What does John mean?

 John is a very prominent first name for males (#2 out of 1220, Top 1%) and also a very prominent last name for all people (#1161 out of 150436, Top 1%).
 (2000 U.S. Census)

-Shown below is the birth name popularity of John for boys.
-John reached its peak position of #1 in the U.S. during 1910-1919, and is presently at #26.
+Shown below is the birth name statistics of John for boys.
+John reached its peak position of #1 in the U.S. in the 1910s, and is presently at #26.
 (2014 Birth Statistics)